| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 --version

-prints its version info and exits
+cgen prints its version info and exits

 --help

-prints its usage information and exits
+cgen prints its usage information and exits

-The better way to learn cgen
+The better way to learn cgen is to compile example code listed

-below and explore the output of cgen
+below and explore the output of cgen.

-[ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |
+| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

-[ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |
+| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

-Among other things, cgen
+Among other things, cgen creates new bigloo type

 definitions.
 Each type definition requires knowing of two names: C